 For WS API calls or source code analysis triggered from CI services, only revocable user tokens are accepted.

 In addition to our proven infrastructure resilience, we are also organized by design to ensure our business continues to operate well in the event of a major disruption.
-Our teams are located across 2 continents and 4 countries - Switzerland, France, Germany, and the USA, and our technology infrastructure allows for flexible remote working.
+Our teams are located across two continents and four countries - Switzerland, France, Germany, and the USA, and our technology infrastructure allows for flexible remote working.
 During the recent pandemic, this has recently been subjected to the ultimate test with great success.

 Application and database upgrades are all performed using the blue/green deployment method making the SonarCloud change process transparent to our customers.
 On the occasion a deployment requires a planned outage, we provide notification to our customers through the community forum and the SonarCloud status page.
 You can subscribe here to receive communications.